mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/experimental_results.md

 As shown {ref}`here<arguments-data-characteristics>`, the arguments ``--print-data-characteristics`` and ``--store-data-characteristics`` come with several options that allow to exclude specific statistics from the respective output.
 It is also possible to specify whether percentages should be prefered for presenting the statistics.
 Additionally, the number of decimals to be included in the output can be limited.
 ```

 The statistics provided by the previous commands are obtained on the training data and therefore depend on the strategy used for splitting a dataset into training and test sets.
-If {ref}`train-test-split` are used, a single training set is used and its characteristics will be saved to a file:
+If {ref}`train-test-split` are used, a single training set is used and its characteristics are saved to a file:

 - `data_characteristics_overall.csv`

 In contrast, when using a {ref}`cross-validation`, the data is split into several parts of which each one is used once for training.
-As a result, multiple output files will be created in a such a scenario.
-For example, a 5-fold cross validation will result in the following files:
+As a result, multiple output files are created in a such a scenario.
+For example, a 5-fold cross validation results in the following files:

 - `data_characteristics_fold-1.csv`
 - `data_characteristics_fold-2.csv`